-Because it is envisioned that SUSN Alumnae Legacy Grant Projects will be highly collaborative, members of the project team, for example, co-Investigators or project consultants, need not be formally affiliated with Stanford Hospital & Clinics.
+Because it is envisioned that SUSN Alumnae Legacy Grant Projects will be highly collaborative, members of the project team, for example, co-Investigators or project consultants, need not be formally affiliated with Stanford Health Care.

 Dissemination of SUSN legacy project results

 Project teams are expected to actively disseminate project results.
 All teams will submit a 3–6 page summary report to the Center for Nursing Research & Innovation when the project is completed, and will present findings in a podium or poster format at the annual Research Days Conference.
-All publications and presentations are expected to acknowledge the SUSN Alumnae Legacy Project and Stanford Hospital & Clinics as project sponsors.
+All publications and presentations are expected to acknowledge the SUSN Alumnae Legacy Project and Stanford Health Care as project sponsors.

 Once awarded, SUSN Alumnae Legacy Projects are typically conducted and completed within a continuous one year period following appropriate administrative and Human Subjects Review approvals.